minhhdvn/minhhdvn.github.io/_pages/about.md

 * **Event Extraction from Historical Texts: A New Dataset for Back Rebellions** [<a href='https://aclanthology.org/2021.findings-acl.211.pdf'>Paper</a>]<br>
   Viet Dac Lai, <ins>**Minh Van Nguyen**</ins>, Heidi Kaufman, and Thien Huu Nguyen.<br>
-  Proceedings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (**Findings ACL-IJCNLP 2021**).<br>
+  Findings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (**Findings ACL-IJCNLP 2021**).<br>

 * **Augmenting Open-Domain Event Detection with Synthetic Data from GPT-2** [<a href='https://link.springer.com/chapter/10.1007/978-3-030-86523-8_39'>Paper</a>]<br>
   Amir Pouran Ben Veyseh, <ins>**Minh Van Nguyen**</ins>, Bonan Min and Thien Huu Nguyen.<br>